Key takeaways

 | Free Trial | $0 (30 days) | Full features |

-Licensing model: SaaS subscription (per-user or per-team, details not public)
+Licensing model: SaaS subscription (per-user individual plan or multi-user team license)

 Hidden costs: None identified, but enterprise contracts likely include implementation support.